✓

 //

-// obligation and the flow compiles and prints "ok".
-330_087 is the test that
+// <app/lib/taint:!sanitized> — so the flow compiles and prints "ok".
+This test

-// and the ratified consume syntax (<module:!state>, ! on the state token).
+// pins the taint use case and the ratified consume syntax (<module:!state>, `!`

 ~import std/io